 Regardless, there seems to be a certain predisposition for specific dog breeds to play certain types of games.
 This preference is often linked to what the breed was selectively bred for.
 In the next paragraphs, we will take a look at certain play styles certain breeds seem to prefer.

 As mentioned, these play styles based on breed are just a generalization, so don't be surprised if your dog doesn't fit the bill.
-Play styles among dogs can vary based on breed predispositions, personality and experience.
-For convenience sake, dogs breeds were divided within breed groups.
+Play styles among dogs can vary based on breed predispositions, personality, and experience.
+For convenience's sake, dogs breeds were divided into breed groups.
 If you do not find your dog breed, it likely falls under the general style for the group.
 Does your dog have a unique play style you want to talk about?
 Share your dog's play style in the comments section below.

 The Herding Group